awslabs/multi-model-server/README.md

 ## Serving a Model (TLDR)

-We'll get into more detail later, but in the spirit of TLDR, you can get up and running very quickly with the following steps.
+We'll get into more detail later, but in the spirit of TLDR, you can get up and running very quickly with the following three steps.

-**Installation for Python 2 and Python 3**
+**1. Installation for Python 2 and Python 3**

 ```bash
 pip install deep-model-server
 ```

-**Serve the resnet-18 Model for Image Classification**
+**2. Serve the resnet-18 Model for Image Classification**

 ```bash
 deep-model-server --models resnet-18=https://s3.amazonaws.com/mms-models/resnet-18.model